TedHusted/awake/awake.md/awake.md

 Elena sighs and changes into her bathing suit.
 In her wheelchair, she heads toward her apartment’s elevator.

-“Siri, second floor.”
+Elena pulls her ruby red chair up to elevator door.
+She didn’t actually steer the chair.
+There were several location buttons on the left armrest with icons for elevator, apartment, kitchen, bed room, pool, and others.
+The buttons were an add-on.
+Most people just used their chip.
+The chair also called the elevator for her.

+The luxury chair itself did not seem remarkable at first.
+But it had every known bell and whistle crammed into its streamline frame.
+The armrests curved up at the end, and offered an array of touchscreen controls.
+A collapsible joy stick graced the right side.
+Besides the location buttons, it came with voice-control, GPS, Wi-Fi networking, collision sensors, and a temperature controlled seat and with retractable harness.
+Although, it was a chair, the seat was able to extend upward and roll on the back wheels like a Segway.

-The elevator doors close, and a few seconds later, Elena rolls into the pool area.
+The chair rolls into the elevator as the door opens.
+The elevator doors close, and a few seconds later, Elena whirs into the pool area.
 The room features an endless pool and a hot tub.
 A sign on the wall reads “WARNING!
 NO SWIMMING ALONE” in all caps.
 Elena turns the timer under a sign labeled “Endless Pool Current”.

 The chair lurches forward without warning.
 Its wheels catch the edge of the pool.
 Elena is dumped into the water unceremoniously.
 The chair flips over her, like an upended wheelbarrow.